lawrennd/old_talks/_mlphysical/simulation.md

 This is the objective of probabilistic programming.
 The idea is that you write your model in a language, and that language is automatically converted into the different modelling codes you need to perform Bayesian inference.

 The ideas for probabilistic programming originate in [BUGS](https://www.mrc-bsu.cam.ac.uk/software/bugs/).
-The software was developed at the MRC Biostatistics Unit here in Cambridge in the early 1990s, by among others, David Spiegelhalter.
+The software was developed at the MRC Biostatistics Unit here in Cambridge in the early 1990s, by among others, [Sir David Spiegelhalter](https://en.wikipedia.org/wiki/David_Spiegelhalter).
 Carl Henrik covered in last week's lecture some of the approaches for approximate inference.
 BUGS uses Gibbs sampling.
 Gibbs sampling, however, can be slow to converge when there are strong correlations in the posterior between variables.

 The descendent of BUGS that is probably most similar in the spirit of its design is [Stan](https://mc-stan.org/).
 Stan came from researchers at Columbia University and makes use of a variant of Hamiltonian Monte Carlo called the No-U-Turn sampler.
 It builds on automatic differentiation for the gradients it needs.
 It's all written in C++ for speed, but has interfaces to Python, R, Julia, MATLAB etc. Stan has been highly successful during the Coronavirus pandemic, with a number of epidemiological simulations written in the language, for example see this [blog post](https://mc-stan.org/users/documentation/case-studies/boarding_school_case_study.html).}

 \notes{Other probabilistic programming languages of interest include those that make use of variational approaches (such as [pyro](https://pyro.ai/)) and allow use of neural network components.}

+\notes{One important probabilistic programming language being developed is [Turing](https://turinglang.org/stable/), one of the key developers is  [Hong Ge](https://mlg.eng.cam.ac.uk/hong/) who is a Senior Research Associate in Cambridge Engineering.}

 \subsection{Approximate Bayesian Computation}

 \notes{We reintroduced Gaussian processes at the start of this lecture by sampling from the Gaussian process and matching the samples to data, discarding those that were distant from our observations.
 This approach to Bayesian inference is the starting point for *approximate Bayesian computation* or ABC.}